-The duration of this course is equivalent to a minimum of I-year full-time study.
+The duration of this course is equivalent to a minimum of I-year.

-The curriculum consists of a research project and thesis.
 The project must involve either developmental or applied research.
 Examining will be done by a panel of examiners appointed by the University.

 ECE 5 DOCTOR ENGINEERING (96812)